digipost/signering-docs/source/client-integration/install-enterprise-certificate.rst

    .. group-tab:: Linux

-      Download the root and intermediate certificates from `Digitaliseringsdirektoratet <https://begrep.difi.no/SikkerDigitalPost/1.2.6/sikkerhet/sertifikathandtering>`_ for your business certificate provider.
+      Download the root and intermediate certificates from `Digitaliseringsdirektoratet <https://docs.digdir.no/dpi_sertifikathandtering.html>`_ for your enterprise certificate provider.
 Note the renaming to have :code:`.crt` ending for :code:`update-ca-certificates`:

       .. code-block:: bash